-Quebec City mosque attack suspect Alexandre Bissonnette known for right-wing online posts
+Quebec City mosque attack suspect known for right-wing online posts

 Police say the suspect was not on their radar before the attack.
 A court records search shows no other involvement with police other than traffic tickets.

-With reports from Verity Stevenson and Sean Gordon in Quebec City, Colin Freeze and Tu Thanh Ha in Toronto, and Daniel Leblanc in Ottawa.Report Typo/Error
+With reports from Verity Stevenson and Sean Gordon in Quebec City, Colin Freeze and Tu Thanh Ha in Toronto, and Daniel Leblanc in Ottawa and The Canadian Press.Report Typo/Error

 Follow us on Twitter: @ericandrewgee, @Perreaux